Watertown Area United Way Allocation Application

 Welcome!
-This is webpage is dedicated to help returning and new applicants navigate the Allocation Application and Allocations Interview process.
+This page is dedicated to help returning and new applicants navigate the Allocation Application and Allocations Interview process.
 Please read below for eligibility requirements, instructions to apply, what to expect in the Allocations Interview, and other related topics.
-If you have any questions or concerns, then please reach out to the Watertown Area United Way office.
+If you have any questions or concerns, please reach out to the Watertown Area United Way office.

 Watertown Area United Way

 Physical Address: 818 South Broadway, Suite 100, Watertown, SD 57201

 Mailing Address: P.O.
 Box 283, Watertown, SD 57201

 Office Phone: (605) 886 - 5815